Code-Ebullient/zuri_db_create/README.md

     - Extends (Inherits from) the Dbh class
     - Contains the following properties by name
       - db [set to Private]
-    - Has a contructor as such
+    - Has a constructor as such
       ```
       public function __construct(){
         $this->db = new Dbh();